-So then, feeling sorry for someone is to have pity of them and compassion is to pour love on them.
-Other than thought and feeling, either of these may contain action or activity; however, I would want only to receive that action that is accompanied with compassion.
+So then, feeling sorry for someone is to have pity on them and compassion is to pour love on them.
+Other than thought and feeling, either of these may contain action or activity; however, I would want only to receive that action that is accompanied by compassion.

 The Dalai Lama XIV said it well: “A truly compassionate attitude toward others does not change even if they behave negatively or hurt you."

 I think that a feeling sorry attitude wouldn’t care in the least.

 “There Is No Exercise Better For The Heart Than Reaching Down And Lifting People Up." — John Holmes

 Spread Some Joy Today–by carrying compassion with you in your heart.